SSWConsulting/SSW.Rules.Content/rules/help-in-powershell-functions-and-scripts/rule.md

 In PowerShell, you can use Comment-Based Help snippets to better define what your function or script is doing, its examples, inputs, and outputs.

 When you are building functions in PowerShell, you can use Comment-Based Help snippets at the beginning of the function body, at the end of the function body or before the Function keyword.

 If you do this, the Get-Help cmdlet will show the information contained in the code for your function (making it super easy for anyone to use and understand it!).

+<!--endintro-->

 You can use it like this (beginning of the Function body):

-<!--endintro-->

-::: good
 ```powershell
 function Get-Function
 {